Hookin2 Hockey 2019

 During this program participants will experience a modified game format, allowing participants to develop their skills through small sided team games.
 It is the bridging program from Hookin2Hockey to traditional club hockey or other social forms of the game.

-Buderim Rebels in conjunction with Sunshine Coast Hockey Association (SCHA) will run this program immediately after the Easter school holidays for 13 weeks until late July.
+Buderim Rebels in conjunction with Sunshine Coast Hockey Association (SCHA) will run this program from May to Aug .
 This program will have more emphasis on “playing” the game of hockey and provides a weekly training (on Wed) session and weekly (on Friday) inter-club games.

-The Buderim Rebels Stick 2 Hockey (BRHC S2H) club registration covers the cost of SCHA interclub games, all field fees, playing Tshirt and end of season awards and presentations.
+The Buderim Rebels Hook into Hockey club fees covers the cost of all training fees, playing Tshirt (to keep), end of season breakup, team photo, awards and presentations.